GiannisClipper/drf-jwt-auth/readme.md

 An implementation of DjangoRestFramework authentication with JSON Web Tokens.
-Althought and extended, is based on this very good tutorial https://thinkster.io/tutorials/django-json-api/authentication
+Althought modified and extended, is based on this very good tutorial https://thinkster.io/tutorials/django-json-api/authentication

 md projectname